Avengers: Age of Ultron

 That might be the case, however, as Ultron of the movie is more intent on performing sociopathic stand-up routines rather than actually being an antagonist.
 At virtually any point in Avengers after his introductory battle, Ultron manages to reach the cusp of threatening, and then decides he’d rather crack a joke to diffuse any tension the moment might have been able to possess.

-It isn’t just Ultron that has a sense of comedic timing reminiscent of an autistic child.
-Joss Whedon, coming off some insane World of Snark holdover from his Buffy and Firefly days, warps the personality of virtually any character into a wise-cracking sycophant.
-The good news with this movie is that Hawkeye now actually has character traits and a personality, and Jeremy Renner nails it.
+It isn’t just Ultron that has a sense of comedic timing reminiscent of an incredibly sarcastic child.
+Joss Whedon, coming off his Buffy and Firefly days, warps the personality of virtually any character into a wise-cracking sycophant.
+The good news is that Hawkeye now actually has character traits and a personality, and Jeremy Renner nails it.
 The bad news is that he’s become yet another snark knight whose main pass-time is cracking jokes as innocent civilians lay dying at his feet.

 Hulk rampaging through a city as Iron Man tries to stop him from killing too many people?
 Time for a joke.
 Ultron about to colony drop an entire country into the earth to kill all of humanity?
 Time for a joke.
 Literally any moment trying to carry some emotional weight?
 Well, guess it’s time to spin the wheel of sarcasm and find the nearest character to give him a joke!

 There are so many out-of-place jokes in this movie that coming off serious entries like The Winter Soldier and actual comedies like Guardians of the Galaxy, the audience can’t even begin to take the insane genocidal robot with an ounce of gravitas.
-The only part of Avengers: Age of Ultron that you could possibly take less seriously is the utter crack pairing of a relationship that is putting together Black Widow, and, of all people, the Hulk.
-Talk about being incredible.
+The only part of Avengers: Age of Ultron that you could possibly take less seriously is the utterly befuddling romantic pairing between Black Widow and the Hulk.

 Putting aside the fact that they’ve never had any romantic interaction before this movie, putting aside the fact that Bruce is already linked to Betty Ross, whose name is conveniently never mentioned throughout the movie.
 Ultron is created when Tony and Bruce decide to use a recent discovery to finish their A.I. project and create a program that will oversee and police the entire world without any human input.